scandum/vton/README.md

 In order to parse VTON you need a VTON parser.
 While it doesn't take much code to write a VTON parser the concept can be difficult to wrap your head around.

-I'll try to publish my VTON parser in a couple of days.
+I'll try to publish my VTON parser in the near future.